cjcabaobao/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 ## Peer-graded Assignment: Getting and Cleaning Data Course Project

-Purpose: To make a tidy data using the techniques introduced in this course Download first the dataset and extract in the directory of your choice.
+Purpose: To make a tidy data using the techniques introduced in this course.
+Download first the dataset and extract in the directory of your choice.

 1. Read supporting files to prepare the activity names.